 99 Holiday Mountain Rd., Monticello, NY

 This one straightaway lane nestled in the Catskills is great for beginners and gives little ones an intro to tubing with gentle hills and slopes.
 But book this one online in advance because they are only open for limited weekend sessions.
 Tickets are $20 per person.
 Kids must be 44 inches tall to ride.
 Check the website for session dates and times.
-Tickets must be purchased in advance and face masks are required.

 64 Klein Ave., Hunter, NY

 This nearly 1,000-foot-long tubing hill is perfect for your little speed demons.
 One of the biggest in New York, racers can streak down the mountain and glide back to the top on a Magic Carpet lift.
 Tubing only runs Fridays, Saturdays and Sundays.
 Rent a single tube for $25/session for riders over 44 inches, or a double tube for $35 for an adult and child between 36 and 44 inches.
 Children under 36” aren’t permitted to go tubing, and tickets must be purchased in advance.

 Whether or not you’re staying at nearby Crystal Springs Resort, this convenient North Jersey mountain is packed with options for skiing, boarding and even SNOGO riding (like little bikes with skis on them that cruise down a mountain).
 But if you opt for the laid-back tubing route, kids must be at least 42 inches tall and five years old to fly down the hills as all tubes are single rider.
 Open Wednesday to Friday from 4 pm-8 pm and Saturday and Sunday from 10 am-8 pm, two-hour sessions, are $30/person, advance registration is required.